Kirk in the Hills: Overview

 Kirk in the Hills is situated on a 40-acre setting on Island Lake.
 It is of Gothic design and is patterned after the famous Melrose Abbey in Scotland that was built in the 13th century.

 The sanctuary is situated at the east end of Cedarholm, which was the home of Colonel Edwin S. George, whose gift of his home and estate in 1947 made the Kirk possible.
 As early as 1933 he saw the need for a church in this area and established the George Foundation for that purpose.
 The congregation was organized by the Presbytery of Detroit in 1947, and the first services were held that year in Cedarholm Chapel.
 The cornerstone for the church was laid in 1951, the same year Colonel George died.
 His remains are entombed under the Narthex of the Kirk's sanctuary.

 The architectural firm of George D. Mason completed the church based on preliminary designs by Wirt Rowland.
 Rowland, who worked for Mason at the beginning of his career, died in 1946 during the design process.
 Services were held in the Undercroft beginning in 1952 and continued during the construction of the church until a disastrous fire destroyed most of the roof.
 The Church held its first services in the sanctuary on November 23, 1958.
 Kirk in the Hills is modeled after Scotland's Melrose Abbey.
 Set on 40 acre of beautifully landscaped lakeside grounds, Kirk in the Hills constitutes a fine example of Gothic architecture in the United States.
 Kirk is the Scottish word for Church.

+The Kirk in the Hills Preschool is hosted in the west wing of the eponymous church.
+The preschool is for children from the ages of 2 to 5 years old.